-MINIMUM FRONT YARD: 60 feet
+MINIMUM FRONT YARD: (See also Section 1145.27) 60 feet

-(See also Section 1145.27)
+(500 0130 5001011 1145.27)

 MINIMUM REAR YARD: 30 feet

 MAXIMUM LOT COVERAGE: 20%

 MAXIMUM BLDG HEIGHT:

 (a) principal bldgs: 35' and no more than two (2) stories.

 (b) accessory bldgs: 18 feet

 3 BR: 1,000 sq. ft.

 MINIMUM FLOOR AREA 2 BR: 800 sq. ft.

 PER DU, 1 BR: 600 sq. ft.

 Min: 1,500/per building

 MAXIMUM BUILDING DIMENSION 150 feet

-MINIMUM CHURCH SITE: $\frac{5}{3}$ acres plus one acre for each 100 permanent seats over 300 in the
+MINIMUM CHURCH SITE: 53 acres plus one acre for each 100 permanent seats over 300 in the

-WINNINION CHUNCH SHE. main assembly area.
+INIINIIVIOIVI CHURCH SITE: main assembly area.

+I and the second

-NOTE: For all residential uses there shall be no more than four dwelling units attached side-by-side, and a total of no more than eight dwelling units in any one structure.
+NOTE: For all residential uses there shall be no more than four dwelling units attached side by side, and a total of no more than eight dwelling units in any one structure.

-- Except for zero lot line development. - Refer to Section 1143.08(b) for additional information - (b) Supplemental Regulations for the Planned Commercial District. - Auto service stations, highway business, automotive repair facilities, commercial recreation or entertainment facilities, and automotive, mobile home, travel trailer or farm implement sales, shall not be permitted inside the "through-traffic free zone" as defined in the Comprehensive Plan. - (2) All apartment uses in a planned commercial district shall be located inside the Old Powell through-traffic free zone, shall be subservient to the commercial use of the district, and shall be executed in a "village" setting, that is, attached to, or above, such commercial uses, and not as independent isolated structures.
+Except for zero lot line development.

+Refer to Section 1143.08(b) for additional information

+- (b) Supplemental Regulations for the Planned Commercial District. - Auto service stations, highway business, automotive repair facilities, commercial recreation or entertainment facilities, and automotive, mobile home, travel trailer or farm implement sales, shall not be permitted inside the "through-traffic free zone" as defined in the Comprehensive Plan. - (2) All apartment uses in a planned commercial district shall be located inside the Old Powell through-traffic free zone, shall be subservient to the commercial use of the district, and shall be executed in a "village" setting, that is, attached to, or above, such commercial uses, and not as independent isolated structures.
 Approval shall be contingent upon adequacy of existing streets and/or completed bypass or parkway routes to accommodate the projected traffic generated by such uses.